 - your working hours were reduced by 20% or more

 - if you are a sole trader, your business was suspended or there was a reduction in your turnover of 20% or more.

 Your superannuation withdrawal will be tax-free and will not affect your Centrelink or Veterans’ Affairs payments.
 You will be able to apply for access to your superannuation from mid-April 2020.

 There can be serious long-term implications to the early withdrawal of super.
-While we will discuss this in more detail in a future communication, please speak to your adviser if this is something you or a loved one are considering.
+We have highlighted important considerations in our new article.
+Please speak to your adviser if this is something you or a loved one are considering.